 The Plitvice Lakes were absolute stunners!
 If you are nearby in Croatia I encourage you to definitely go and see them.
 The entry price is not the cheapest (especially in high season) but even a cheapskate like me happily handed over the money.
 I’d go again.
 Hopefully in autumn or winter.

-Over to you: Is visiting the Plitvice Lakes on your bucketlist?
+Is visiting Croatia’s Plitvice Lakes on your bucketlist?
 Or have you already been?